jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 *Delete Existing results* This button will close  table with results and delete the folder  root\:SpheroidFitResults (or similarly named folder with results from different fitting model).
 Be careful, there is no recovery for this.

+*To display & further process* the results stored in the results folder, you can use :ref:`DataBrowser additions <DataBrowser additions>`.

 ------